maxwell-k/containers/README.md

 3. Available as a free service

 I used these criteria to rule out other alternatives including Docker Hub and GitHub packages.

+_Be careful if evaluating GitHub packages because at present container images cannot be deleted:_

+> Version deletion is currently unsupported for docker.
+For more on our deletion policy, see https://help.github.com/articles/about-github-package-registry/#deleting-a-package

 ### Underlying software is open source